-We have new, on-site and online courses starting in January 2021
+100s of new on-site and online courses starting in September 2021

 Message from the Principal

-We are pleased to say that we continue to provide many new courses and workshops that you can join and study online with us.
+I am delighted to announce that our new term 3 course brochure is now available online with many new courses and workshops starting in April.
 We are currently booking initial assessments and accepting new enrolments onto our qualification and leisure courses, whether you are already learning with us or are new to the service.

 Principal/Head of Service

 Birmingham Adult Education Service are working with Microsoft who have launched a global skills initiative aimed at bringing more digital skills to 25 million people worldwide by the end of March 2021.

 These are free courses and are online so you can do them at your own speed and at times to suit you.

 Service Update: We remain open for learning